 Policy PW2 Minimum Housing Density

 Proposals for new housing development, including proposals on mixed-use sites, should achieve a minimum net density of 45 dwellings per hectare.
-Lower densities may be appropriate in line with part 2 of policy HS2 of the draft Calderdale Local Plan
+Lower densities may be appropriate in accordance with other relevant development plan policies.